RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 The state function `#Message` corresponds to constructing a message.

-This definition is for the message text in nnn.
+This definition is for the message text in <!--TODO-->nnn.
 Translations in which the message inserts are in a different order are permitted.

 In addition to the result defined below, the values of `MsgNumber` and `#LineNumber` shall be shown when a message is output.
-Also there shall be an indication of whether the error occurred in code executed at an interactive pause, see nnn.
+Also there shall be an indication of whether the error occurred in code executed at an interactive pause, see <!--TODO-->nnn.

 Messages are shown by writing them to the default error stream.